Searching for

 Theodore Zoli

 Envisioning this ontological spectrum is difficult.
-This research, therefore, aims to uncover these opaque material relationships—with people, nature, and science at small-to-large scales—through an in-depth study of thirty structures located across the globe.
-Through various cultural lenses, analyses of responsible, as well as irresponsible, relationships with materiality will be conducted.
-The study will investigate both traditional building materials that have characterized the past as well as innovative building materials that will shape the future—both of which have the potential to redefine our present-day relationships with structural materiality.
-Each case study will be connected to at least one of three core concepts: community impact, environmental sustainability, or engineering innovation.
+This research, therefore, aimed to uncover these opaque material relationships—with people, nature, and science at small-to-large scales—through an in-depth study of thirty-two structures located across the globe.
+Through various cultural lenses, analyses of responsible relationships with materiality was conducted.
+The study investigates both traditional building materials that have characterized the past as well as innovative building materials that will shape the future—both of which have the potential to redefine our present-day relationships with structural materiality.
+Each case study will be connected to at least one of three core concepts: community impact, environmental sustainability, or engineering Innovation.

-Somf 2022 structural engineering luis berg arc green school ibuku
+Somf 2022 structural engineering luis berg final report 05

 Luis has a unique combination of analytical engineering talent and social and global awareness that is truly remarkable for someone of his age.
 These qualities make him an ideal candidate for this fellowship.